bpamos/tf-aws-redis-enterprise-cluster/README.md

 Create an optional test node or nodes with Redis and Memtier installed.

-Create an optional Prometheus and Grafana node configured to the Redis Enterprie cluster for advanced monitoring at the cluster, node, and database levels.
+ Optional: Configure Prometheus and Grafana on the Test node for advanced monitoring at the Redis Enterprise cluster, node, and database levels.

 * Example of deployment: (user can choose any number of RE nodes and any number of tester nodes to deploy)
 ![Alt text](image/RE-TF-Deploy.jpg?raw=true "Title")